krahets/hello-algo/en/docs/chapter_tree/index.md

     The towering tree, vibrant with it's deep roots and lush leaves, branches spreading wide.

-    It vividly illustrates the concept of data divide-and-conquer.
+    It vividly illustrates the concept of divide-and-conquer in data.